 Improve your problem-solving skills: When you accept that you are accountable for your attitude and believe in your activities, at that point you can minimize the chances of committing errors.
 It is extremely simple to blame others or the circumstance, but when you resolve to work with greater confidence you can likewise win the confidence and appreciation of others.

-As you grow up, you will be confronted with more noteworthy and complex issues and will require problem solving skills to cope with life’s challenges.
+As you grow up, you will be confronted with more noteworthy and complex issues and will require problem-solving skills to cope with life’s challenges.

 Listen to your conscience: It is consistently astute to listen to your inner voice.
 Whenever you commit an error your still, small voice will prick you.
 You should consider what role you played in accelerating the circumstance or have you taken care of it ineffectively?
 Your instinct just as your conscience, small voice will guide you next. .
-Employing humility and owning our mistakes are very important.
+Employing humility and owning our mistakes is very important.
 Many people give justifications for committing errors, but it’s progressively good to consider ourselves liable for our activities and words instead of shifting the blame on others.

-Confession: First, confess that you’re wrong .
+Confession: First, confess that you’re wrong.
 The majority of the errors go unchecked due to self-arrogance.
 A practical self-investigation is simply the way to admission without losing confidence.

 Define: When you’ve effectively identified an inappropriate, the subsequent advance is to characterize what’s going on.
-Feedback from seniors and elders can massively help in such manner.
+Feedback from seniors and elders can massively help in such a manner.
 Hear them attentively so as to identify what precisely isn’t right.

 Synergise: To rectify the mistake, synergise with peers, particularly the ones who are reliable enough to cause you to comprehend the root issue.
 For example, you’re going to challenge a declamation rivalry and naturally understand that your speech delivery has defects.
 In such case and many others, it’s acceptable to rope up with people.